Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 ```

-To program the PICO, you have to unsure that the PICO is connected to the PC and is in the mode USB Mass Storage Device mode.
+To program the PICO, you have to ensure that the PICO is connected to the PC and is in the mode USB Mass Storage Device mode.
 It can also program the PICO using the serial wire Debug port.
 In our case, we will use the usb mode.

 This mode indicats that the micro controller is ready to be programed.